techbitsvsk/data-architecture-notes/A Comparative Analysis of Microsoft Fabric and Databricks with Unity Catalog for Enterprise Data Platforms.md

-# **A Comparative Analysis of Microsoft Fabric and Databricks with Unity Catalog for Enterprise Data Platforms**
+# **A Comparative Analysis of Microsoft Fabric and Databricks with Unity Catalog for Data Platforms**

 ## **I. Executive Summary**